rodrigocfd/windigo/README.md

 package main

 import (
-    "wingows/co"
+    "windigo/co"
-    "wingows/gui"
+    "windigo/ui"
 )

 func main() {
-    w := MyMainWindow{}
+    w := MyWindow{}
     w.RunThisThing()
 }

-// We implement our window as a struct, which contains a gui.WindowMain member,
+// We implement our window as a struct, which contains a ui.WindowMain member,
 // responsible by window creation and management.
-// We also have a button, which we will create during WM_CREATE event. type MyMainWindow struct {
+// We also have a button, which we will create during WM_CREATE event. type MyWindow struct {
-    wnd      gui.WindowMain
+    wnd      ui.WindowMain
-    btnHello gui.Button
+    btnHello ui.Button
 }

 const (